 Editor’s Note: We will update this post as new information is released regarding the ongoing Navient lawsuits.

 Navient is one of the nation’s largest federal student loan servicers.
 If you have federal student loans, there’s a good chance that Navient may be your servicer.
-Since 2017, Navient has been mired in a growing number of lawsuits, including suits from the Consumer Finance Protection Bureau (CFPB), several state attorney generals, and a group of teachers.
+Since 2017, Navient has been mired in a growing number of lawsuits, including suits from the Consumer Financial Protection Bureau (CFPB), several state attorney generals, and a group of teachers.

 This guide will give you a quick history of the Navient lawsuits.
 It will explain briefly what they’re all about and what to expect moving forward.